Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 Houston vs. Auburn Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's contest between the Houston Cougars (32-3) and the Auburn Tigers (21-12) at Legacy Arena at BJCC has a projected final score of 72-64 based on our computer prediction, with a favored Houston squad coming out on top.
-Game time is at 7:10 PM ET on March 18.
+Saturday's contest at Legacy Arena at BJCC has the Houston Cougars (32-3) going head to head against the Auburn Tigers (21-12) at 7:10 PM ET on March 18.
+Our computer prediction projects a 72-64 victory for Houston, who are favored by our model.

-Based on our computer prediction, Houston should cover the spread, which is currently listed at 5.5.
-The two teams are projected to eclipse the 131.5 over/under.
+Based on our computer prediction, Houston projects to cover the 5.5-point spread in its matchup against Auburn.
+The over/under has been set at 131.5, and the two sides are projected to exceed it.

 Houston vs. Auburn Game Info & Odds